Canterbury, at only 60 miles from London, is an easy day trip and a good walking city.

 If you arrive at Canterbury West, visit the Goods Shed , a daily farmers' market, food hall and restaurant next to the station. it's a French-style food and flower market where you can stock up on goodies or have a bang up lunch.

 National Express run buses from London to Canterbury.
-The trip takes about 1h50min with one-way tickets ranging from £5 to £7 each way (in 2016).
+The trip takes about 1h50min with one-way tickets from £5 to £9.40 each way (Winter 2018).
 Buses travel hourly between Victoria Coach Station to Canterbury Bus Station.

 Bus tickets can be purchased online.
 There is usually a 50pence booking fee.

 UK Travel Tip - Use the "Fare Finder" on the National Express home page to find special, online-only fares, called "fun fares".
 You'll be taken to a calendar page that shows fares by date.
-If you can be flexible about dates and times you can save quite a bit.
-On this journey, fun fares of £5 each way were being offered in 2016.
+If you can be flexible about dates and times you may save quite a bit.

 Canterbury is 60 miles due southeast of London.
-It takes about 1h40 to drive along the A2 and M2 motorways as well as local roads.
+Depending upon traffic and weather, it can take between and hour and 40 minutes to two and a half hours to drive there the A2 and M2 motorways as well as local roads.
 Gasoline, called petrol in the UK, is sold by the liter (a little more than a quart) and the price is usually between $1.50 and $2 a quart.
 The center of Canterbury is congested and parking is expensive.
 Canterbury Park&Ride, with several parking areas just outside the city, is convenient and cheap.
-In 2016, the price was £3 for all day parking for a car and up to six passengers, plus unlimited travel through the park and ride area, throughout the day.
+In 2018, the price was £3 for all day parking for a car and up to six passengers, plus unlimited travel through the park and ride area, throughout the day.

 - Use the Automobile Association Route Planner to map a route with suggested stopovers and gasoline stations.